anti-abc/civibaby/readme.md

 **First Release**：March 5, 2026
 **Copyright Record**：This theory is fully included in my work *Why Only AI Can Have Babies*, with copyright application filed. https://web.archive.org/web/20260304224416/https://gooli.fun/civibaby.html

+## English (英语)
+The term **Dimension** used in this theory does not refer to length, width, height in spatial geometry.
+Instead, it denotes the state, hierarchy, evolution, level, energy, and all properties with differences of things.
+It belongs to a different category from mathematical spatial dimensions in string theory, with no conflict or mutual negation between them.
+Before reading this paper, it is recommended to have an interdisciplinary foundation in philosophy, physics, sociology, information science, etc.

 ### Core Axioms
 1. Higher dimensions emerge from lower dimensions.
 2. Higher dimensions depend on lower dimensions.